marcoantonioni/virtual-users-locust-sandbox/README.md

 - for the CP4BA containerized scenario there are simplification tools for LDAP deployment dedicated to virtual users and relative automatic IDP configuration
 - the tool does not offer any mocking solutions for any services integrated by the processes being tested

-## Tool description (to be completed...)
+## Tool description

-- technology (Python language, framework Locust)
-- runtime (docker image, sources from git repo)
-- limitations
-- scalability in load scenarios
-- description of git repo contents
-- description of demo applications and their run configurations (test/load)
+- [TBD] description of demo applications and their run configurations (test/load)

-- how to configure and implement a test/load scenario -- custom payload modules and assert managers
+- [TBD] how to configure and implement a test/load scenario

+  a) custom payload modules and assert managers

--- configuration of virtual users
+  b) configuration of virtual users

--- assignment of virtual users to task subjects
+  c) assignment of virtual users to task subjects

-- configuration needed for test scenarios
+- [TBD] configuration needed for test scenarios

--- traditional scenery
+  a) traditional scenario

--- containerized scenario
+  b) containerized scenario

-- run examples with docker image
+- [TBD] run examples with docker image

-- run examples with tool sources on client machine
+- Limitations in this version

-Limits in this version: the tool does not manage the start of optional Activities
+  a) the tool does not manage the start of optional Activities

-Note: In no way is this tool intended to replace the use of https://sdc-china.github.io/IDA-doc

 ## Companion repositories